White Spot Lesions

 Dealing with white spot lesions involves various treatment options tailored to your specific needs:

 • Dental Fillings: For more advanced cases of white spot lesions or cavities, your dentist may recommend traditional dental fillings.
-These involve removing the decayed portion of the tooth and filling the space with a durable material such as composite resin or amalgam to restore its structure and function.
+These involve removing the decayed portion of the tooth and filling the space with a durable material such as composite resin to restore its structure and function.

 • Composite Veneers: In cases where white spot lesions are more extensive or affect the aesthetics of your smile, composite veneers can be used to cover and conceal the affected teeth.
 These thin layers of composite resin are bonded to the front surface of the teeth, improving their appearance and providing added protection against decay.